dlotsss/LibMagSys/README.md

 *Error Handling:* Incorporated across the application to handle issues like database connection errors or invalid user inputs gracefully.

 ## Contributing
 Contributions are welcome.
-If you wish to improve the project or add new features,
+If you wish to improve the project or add new features, feel free to fork the repository